 Marx examines our current thinking about the future of urban environments, exposing the catastrophic mistakes that arise from a profit-driven approach.

 Paris earned a Master’s degree in urban geography from McGill University, researching Silicon Valley’s efforts to transform how we move.
-They’ve also spoken internationally about the future of transportation.
+He’s also spoken internationally about the future of transportation.

-Follow Paris on Twitter or visit their personal website.
+Follow Paris on Twitter or visit his personal website.